ropensci-archive/opendata/opendata.md

     -   <pkg>manifestoR</pkg> is an R client to access data and documents of [the manifesto project](https://manifesto-project.wzb.eu/)
     -   [PolitwoopsR](https://github.com/kateto/PolitwoopsR) (not on CRAN): Extract deleted tweet and politician data from the Politwoops project (tracks politicians on Twitter and records their deleted tweets).
     -   <pkg>OECD</pkg> Search and extract data from the OECD (possibly via an old version of the API, which was in currently in beta when the package was written).
 See [OECD data](https://data.oecd.org/api/).
-    -   <pkg>WDI</pkg>: Search, extract and format data from the World Bank's World Development Indicators.
+    -   World Bank: <pkg>wbstats</pkg> can extract data from the [World Bank Data API](http://data.worldbank.org/developers/api-overview) and the [World Bank Data Catalog API](http://data.worldbank.org/developers/data-catalog-api). <pkg>WDI</pkg> can search, extract and format data from the World Bank's World Development Indicators.

 ###Literature, Metadata, Text, and Altmetrics###